Canberra Matrix Points Calculator – 2024

 • ACT employment - skill level

-• You must be working a minimum 20 hours per week for the last three months immediately before date of Matrix submission.
+• You worked a minimum 20 hours per week for the 13 weeks before Canberra Matrix submission.

 • Any employment claimed must be recorded on your SkillSelect EOI.